Adaptive Multilevel Splitting: First Application to Rare-Event Derivative Pricing: AMS applications in finance

 \subsection{Analysis of option pricing results}

 Standard Monte Carlo serves as the primary benchmark for all contracts, together with antithetic variates, multilevel Monte Carlo (MLMC), and adaptive multilevel splitting (AMS) using two different importance functions.
 These constitute the core comparison set across all experiments.
 In addition, for specific payoffs further specialised methods are included when appropriate, enabling a contract-by-contract performance assessment. \\ Test cases focus on deep out-of-the-money contracts, with exercise probabilities down to order $10^{-6}$, where AMS is expected to deliver its largest efficiency gains.
 In our experiments, substantial speed-ups over crude Monte Carlo only start to appear once the probability drops below roughly $10^{-4}$; for less extreme strikes, standard Monte Carlo remains competitive and AMS offers at best modest improvements.
-These moderately rare events are therefore not the primary target of the present study. \\ Performance is evaluated in terms of \textbf{computational time} (horizontal axis) and \textbf{relative accuracy} (vertical axis), defined as

-with the mean and variance estimated over $50$ independent runs.
+These moderately rare events are therefore not the primary target of the present study. \\ Performance is evaluated in terms of \textbf{computational time} (horizontal axis) and \textbf{relative accuracy} (vertical axis), defined as $ \frac{\sqrt{\mathrm{Var}}}{\mathrm{Mean}}$, with the mean and variance estimated over $50$ independent runs.
 Figures~\ref{fig:g1} and \ref{fig:g2} summarise these results: each curve represents one simulation method for a given contract, and each point on a curve corresponds to a different computational budget.
 Times are shown on a logarithmic scale, so vertical separations between curves can be interpreted directly as orders of magnitude in speed-up.
 The underlying numerical values used to generate these plots are reported in Tables~\ref{tab:heston_digital_call}–\ref{tab:heston_Asian_digital_call}. \\ The discard fraction is set to $k=0.45$ (so that $K=0.45N$ trajectories are resampled at each iteration), as smaller values did not yield systematic variance reduction for the same total computational budget (Section~\ref{kkk}). \\ We denote by MCA Monte Carlo with antithetic variates, and by MCV Monte Carlo with the optimised lower-bound control variate of Fusai and Kyriakou \cite{FusaiKyriakou2016}.

 \FloatBarrier